-This is very much a personal matter but it is expected that the classroom should be a place of learning and general rules should apply:
+This is very much a personal matter, but it is expected that the classroom should be a place of learning and general rules should apply:

-- Children should line up quietly before leaving a classroom. - Children should put up their hand when they wish to speak. - Children should not speak when the teacher is speaking. - Children should open doors for adults. - At the end of the day, children should say goodbye to the teacher with a handshake.
+- Children should line up quietly before leaving a classroom. - Children should put up their hand when they wish to speak. - Children should not speak when the teacher is speaking. - Children should open doors for adults. - At the end of the day, children should say goodbye to the teacher with eye contact and possibly a handshake.

-School Rules
+School Rules and Expectations